monroyminerodiego/UPY/ReadMe.txt

+THE PURPOSE OF THIS FILE IS TO KEEP TRACK OF ALL THE CHANGES MADE IN THIS REPOSITORY, CONSIDERING THE COMMENT OF THE COMMIT AS TITTLE FOR EVERY SECTION.
+IN EVERY SECTION, THERE WILL BE A SHORT DESCRIPTION OF THE CHANGES MADE IN EVERY COMMIT.

 ------------------------- 2023-09-07 -------------------------
 - Added folders from 2nd and 3rd quarters; also added a .txt to keep track of the changes in this portfolio.
 - 2nd_quarter: In folder "D2B_2023" is stored all the exercises made in programming subject during the 4 Units of the quarter.